 Make your calories work for you by choosing foods that are as nutrient rich as possible.
 You want to get the maximum carbohydrates, proteins and fats in the smallest serving.

 This gives you the calories you need without feeling too full.
 Dehydrated foods like dried fruit and beef jerky are excellent because they fill you with calories in tiny portions.
+This is great if you're on a portion control diet.
 Nut butters are also a smart choice, especially when mixed together with other ingredients like rolled oats and chocolate chips.

 Don't waste your time with deficient foods like candy or crackers- their low calorie content doesn't make them worth the effort of chewing.